OctoPipe: Reducing Pipeline Bubbles for Heterogeneous Models via Co-Optimizing Partitioning, Placement, and Scheduling: Iterative Bubble-Aware Pipeline Tuner

-\textbf{Workload Scheduling Tuning}.
-Figure~\ref{fig: ppgenerator}(c) shows three policies in tuning workload scheduling.
-First, given the model partition and placement, \PG{} advances the $F$ first, followed by the $B$, and finally the $W$ within the memory constraints to fill bubbles.
-This workload scheduling strategy is based on how data dependencies are handled.
-Specifically, both the $F$ pass and $B$ involve inter-device data dependencies.
-For instance, the $F$ on stage $i$ depends on the result from stage $i-1$, and the $B$ pass on stage $i$ depends on the result from stage $i+1$.
-In contrast, $W$ has no inter-device data dependencies since it relies only on $B$ on the same device; thus, $W$ is suited for filling pipeline bubbles.
+\textbf{Scheduling Tuning}.
+The tuner employs three policies to tune the scheduling.
+First, in ~\autoref{fig: ppgenerator}(c.1), the tuner advances $F$ and $B$, and delays $W$ within the memory constraints to fill bubbles.
+This policy is motivated by the fact that both $F$ and $B$ exhibit inter-device data dependencies that can induce bubbles, whereas $W$ does not.
+For instance, the $F$ on stage $i$ depends on the result from stage $i-1$, and the $B$ on stage $i$ depends on the result from stage $i+1$. $W$ has no inter-device data dependencies since it relies only on $B$ on the same device.
+This policy has two merits: (1) executing $F$ and $B$ earlier releases more $W$ in the following scheduling, and (2) the deferred $W$ can be scheduled to fill bubbles in cases where $F$ and $B$ cannot do so due to data dependency.

-Second, \PG{} adopts an overlap-aware scheduling policy to increase OverlapTime($d$).
-The key idea is to avoid scheduling dependent computation tasks consecutively and instead delay certain computations to enable communication overlap.
-For example, consider two devices that need to exchange intermediate results of $F_i$ and $B_j$.
-If the subsequent computations that depend on these results are scheduled immediately, communication and computation are forced to proceed sequentially.
-In contrast, by first executing other independent computations and delaying the dependent ones, communication can be overlapped with computation.
-This overlap-aware policy not only increases OverlapTime($d$) but also reduces BubbleTime($d$).
+Second, the tuner employs an overlap-aware scheduling policy to hide communication overhead.
+This policy inserts other computations to overlap with communications that were previously non-overlappable due to data dependencies.
+In~\autoref{fig: ppgenerator}(c.2), the communication of $F_i$ cannot initially overlap with its own computation because of a data dependency, but $B_{k_1}$ has no dependency on the communication of $F_i$.
+To exploit this, the tuner inserts $B_{k_1}$ between $F_i$ and $B_j$ on GPU\textsubscript{1}.
+Similarly, it inserts $B_{k_2}$ between $B_j$ and $F_i$ on GPU\textsubscript{2}.
+After rescheduling, the communications of both $F_i$ and $B_j$ are overlapped with the computations of $B_{k_1}$ and $B_{k_2}$.

-Third, to meet the Constraint~\ref{equ: mem constraint}, \PG{} advances some $B$ and $W$ to advance the memory release time and avoid Out-of-Memory (OOM) issues.
-During workload scheduling, \PG{} records the workload scheduling results and identifies potential OOM time.
-It then advances the execution of the latest $B$ and $W$ to ahead of this time to free up memory, continuing this process until all potential OOM errors are resolved.
+Third, the tuner leverages a selective $W$ advancing policy to prevent OOM errors.
+For each scheduling, the tuner calls the simulator to locate memory peak usages.
+As shown in ~\autoref{fig: ppgenerator}(c.3), if the peak memory exceeds device capacity, the tuner advances the computation of some workload’s $W$ to lower the peak.
+It first searches for a $W$ whose advancement does not increase bubble time; if none exists, it advances the earliest eligible workload instead.
+This process repeats until the peak memory on every device fits within its capacity.